zgeorg03/nesase/README.md

 A RESTfull service for querying through the Elasticsearch engine implemented in  python: **server.py**

 After receiving a news article from the crawler, it performs the sentiment analysis and then indexes the analyzed article using the functionality of the ElasticSearch engine.

+The Sentiment analysis is performed via the **sentiment_analysis.py** python file.
+It uses [VADER](https://github.com/cjhutto/vaderSentiment) a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media, and works well on texts from other domains.

 ### How to run?